TrickfireRobotics/urc-2023/docs/install_on_windows.md

 ## Open `urc-2023` in VS Code
 You're almost there.

-In VS Code, open the Command Palette (`Ctrl+Shift+P`), search for **Remote-WSL: Open Folder in WSL...** and run that command.
+In VS Code, open the Command Palette (`F1`), search for **Open Folder in WSL...** and run that command.
 A folder browser will pop up - find and select `urc-2023`.
 This folder browser is showing your WSL2 filesystem, not your Windows filesystem.

 The folder browser might not put you into a familiar WSL2 directory.
 The correct absolute path should look like `Network > wsl$ > Ubuntu > home > your-linux-username > urc-2023`.

 If VS Code asks you if you trust the workspace authors, select **Yes, I trust the authors**.

 After VS Code loads into WSL2, a notification will tell you that it noticed a Dev Container configuration file.
 Click the **Reopen in Container** option.
-If you miss the notification, you can search **Remote-Containers: Reopen in Container** in the Command Palette.
+If you miss the notification, you can search **Reopen in Container** in the Command Palette.

 **You're ready to develop now!** 🥳